Ideal Poisson-Voronoi tessellations on hyperbolic spaces: Abstract convergence results

 \section{Abstract convergence results}

-In this section, we give an abstract point of view on the convergence of Voronoi tessellations based on the concept of Gromov boundary of a metric space $(E,d)$.
-The main idea is that building a Voronoi tessellation requires us to compare only \emph{differences of distances} rather than actual distances.
-In particular, the coming Lemma \ref{lem.convvor} is purely deterministic and could be applied to many different spaces.
+In this section, we give an abstract point of view on the convergence of Voronoi diagrams based on the concept of the Gromov boundary of a metric space $(E,d)$.
+The main idea is that building a Voronoi diagram requires us to compare only \emph{differences of distances}, rather than actual distances.
+In particular, the forthcoming Theorem \ref{lem.convvor} is purely deterministic and could be applied to many different spaces.